Johno0nt/IBCS_EE_depthEstTask/README.md

 # Depth Estimation Extended Essay - CS
+**Research Question:** How do the ORB and SuperPoint feature-extracting algorithms compare in terms of accuracy and computational efficiency in stereo block-matching depth estimation?

-Completed as part of my IB Diploma, during the November 2023 session.
+Completed as part of my IB Diploma, during the November 2023 session. \
+This essay looked at comparing traditional feature-extractors in ORB (Orientated FAST and Rotated BRIEF) and deep-learning feature-extractors in SuperPoint with an image rectification task alongside a depth estimation application.

 **The majority of the code used is from:** \
 https://github.com/savnani5/Depth-Estimation-using-Stereovision \